-A mismatch between donor and recipient tissues can lead to an immune reaction between cells of the host and cells of the graft.
+A mismatch between donor and recipient tissues can lead to an immune reaction between the cells of the host and the cells of the graft.

-When graft cells attack host cells, the result is a dangerous condition called graft-versus-host disease (GVHD), which may be acute or chronic and may manifest as a skin rash, gastrointestinal illness, or liver disease.
-The risk of GVHD can be minimized through careful tissue matching.
+When graft cells attack host cells, the result is a dangerous condition called GVHD.
+This can be acute or chronic and may manifest as a rash, a gastrointestinal illness, or liver disease.
+It is possible to lower the risk of GVHD through careful tissue matching.

-Even when a donor antigen match is identical, roughly 40 percent of recipients still develop GVHD, rising to 60 to 80 percent when only a single antigen is mismatched.
-Because of the danger of this complication, autologous transplants are more commonly performed.
+Even when a donor antigen match is identical, 20–50% of recipients still develop GVHD, rising to 60–80% when only a single antigen is mismatched.
+Because of the danger of this complication, autologous transplants are more common.

-There is little risk to those who donate, because they generate new marrow to replace that which has been removed.
-There is, however, a slight risk of infection and a reaction to anesthesia can occur with any surgical procedure.
+There is little risk to those who donate because they generate new bone marrow to replace removed bone marrow.
+There is, however, a slight risk of infection, and a reaction to anesthetics can occur with any surgical procedure.

-As bone marrow affects many body systems, a problem can result in a wide range of diseases, including cancers that affect the blood.
+As bone marrow affects many bodily systems, a problem can result in a wide range of conditions, including cancers that affect the blood.

-A number of diseases pose a threat to bone marrow because they prevent bone marrow from turning stem cells into essential cells.
+A number of conditions pose a threat to bone marrow because they prevent it from turning stem cells into essential cells.

-Leukemia, Hodgkin’s disease, and other lymphoma cancers are known to damage the marrow’s productive ability and destroy stem cells.
+Leukemia, Hodgkin disease, and other lymphoma cancers can damage bone marrow’s productive ability and destroy stem cells.